shaymelamud95/------------/readme.md

 1. set up to your region
 2. set up to your ECR_REGISTRY
 3. create credentials with the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY

+if there issu try:
+sudo systemctl restart jenkins in your jenkins-ec2

 you can see then in ssm parameter store or in the output template param list (not recomended just for easy access and testing)

 run the pipeline and check that new revition in task deff.